Make a Gift

-- Research Funds Clinical investigations provide insight into the causes, treatment, and prevention of human disease, while basic science research leads to a better understanding of the molecular biology of disease and helps speed the transformation of new discoveries into improved treatments.
+Clinical investigations provide insight into the causes, treatment, and prevention of human disease, while basic science research leads to a better understanding of the molecular biology of disease and helps speed the transformation of new discoveries into improved treatments.
 Unrestricted research funds encourage new areas of exploration through start-up funds and ongoing program support.

-- Faculty Scholar Fund an endowed faculty scholar fund honors, encourages, and supports outstanding young faculty members at the very beginning of their careers.
+An endowed faculty scholar fund honors, encourages, and supports outstanding young faculty members at the very beginning of their careers.
 Such awards last for three or four years - a period long enough to complete a segment of work yet short enough to make the fund available to other qualified candidates.

-- Postdoctoral Fellowships Postdoctoral fellows devote several years to training in a specialized area of basic science or clinical medicine, playing an important role in teaching medical students and residents, and making tremendous contributions to Stanford's research and clinical programs.
+Postdoctoral fellows devote several years to training in a specialized area of basic science or clinical medicine, playing an important role in teaching medical students and residents, and making tremendous contributions to Stanford's research and clinical programs.
 Endowed gifts provide the necessary support for fellows to continue their endeavors.

 Examples of some common planned gifts include:

-- Bequests Giving by bequest costs nothing now and may also give you a great deal of satisfaction from the knowledge that your future gift will live on.
+Giving by bequest costs nothing now and may also give you a great deal of satisfaction from the knowledge that your future gift will live on.
 A gift through your will or trust is entirely free from federal estate taxes.
 You may make a bequest and retain the ability to change it at any time.

-- Life Income Gifts Life income gifts are created when you transfer cash, securities, real estate or other assets to Stanford.
+Life income gifts are created when you transfer cash, securities, real estate or other assets to Stanford.
 The University then invests those assets and you or another beneficiary receives a stream of income for life, after which the principal comes to Stanford.
 Donors of life income gifts help to secure the future of OHNS in addition to their own.